Aviatyrannis | The “Tyrant’s Grandmother” of Portugal’s Late Jurassic

 Contemporary Dinosaurs

-This predator could be found both hunting and prey and competing with other predators.
+This predator would likely have been both hunting and possibly prey for other predators.
 These European dinosaurs, each with their own unique traits, were part of a complex ecosystem that intertwined their lives in a delicate balance of survival and competition.

 The Allosaurus, a larger carnivorous dinosaur, was a formidable presence.
 Its size and predatory nature might suggest a potential threat to Aviatyrannis.
 Yet, the Aviatyrannis could have used its smaller size and agility to navigate the landscape with a nimbleness that allowed it to coexist and possibly even evade this larger predator.
 The Ceratosaurus, another carnivorous contemporary, adds another layer to this back-and-forth between predator and prey.
 Its distinctive horn and large body size set it apart, yet it shared the same world as the Aviatyrannis and Allosaurus.

-The Stegosaurus and Hylaeosaurus, both herbivores, present an interesting contrast to the Aviatyrannis.
+The Stegosaurus and Hylaeosaurus, both herbivores, present an interesting contrast to Aviatyrannis.
 While they would not have been direct competitors for food, their presence would have contributed to the overall dynamics of the environment.
-The Aviatyrannis might have observed these larger dinosaurs from a distance, their interactions providing valuable insights into the behaviors and habits of different species.
+Aviatyrannis might have observed these larger dinosaurs from a distance, their interactions providing valuable insights into the behaviors and habits of different species.
 This coexistence paints a picture of a diverse and vibrant ecosystem where each creature, from the smallest Aviatyrannis to the largest Ceratosaurus, played a crucial role.
-Through this lens, we can begin to appreciate the complex and fascinating world in which the Aviatyrannis lived.

 Frequently Asked Questions